 Faculty and Postdocs

-The College of Sciences boasts 29 faculty early career award winners since 2004 and 10 fellows of the American Association for the Advancement of Science.
-This breadth and depth of research talent make the College the perfect place to conduct research as an early-career, experienced or visiting faculty member.
+The College of Sciences boasts 37 faculty early career award winners since 2004 and 13 fellows of the American Association for the Advancement of Science.
+This breadth and depth of research talent make the college the perfect place to conduct research as an early-career, experienced or visiting faculty member.

 Industry and Entrepreneurship